albertz/RemoteControl/TechnicalDescription.md

 Every peer registers itself as a device.
 Every communication is encrypted and signed with RSA and AES.
 A device has a type (string) and provides its public keys for encryption and signature verification.
 Every device can manage a set of message channels/connections with data sent bidirectional.

+All serialization, the signing and encryption is done in the [`binstruct`](https://github.com/albertz/binstruct) module.

+All files and directories created for communication are below some root directory which is by default `~/Dropbox/.AppCommunication/${appid}/` for now, where `${appid}` is `com.albertzeyer.RemoteEverywhere` in this case.

+Every device gets its own directory `/dev-${devid}`.
+The file `publicKeys` in there defines the keys for signature verficitation and encryption.
+That is the only file which is not encrypted nor signed.
+There are the other files `name`, `appInfo` and `type` which are signed.

+Channel connections are initialized by creating a file `/dev-${target_devid}/messages-from-${source_devid}/channel-${channelid}-init` which includes the intent of the connection.
+That file is signed by the source and encrypted for the destination.
+Then, for each package, a subsequent numbered files are created.
+When they got received, a specific `ack`-file for each package is created.
+Details can be found in the [source](https://github.com/albertz/RemoteControl/blob/master/common/fscomm.py).

 ## [`server`](https://github.com/albertz/RemoteControl/blob/master/server/server.py)